mirzaaa101/mirzaaa101/README.md

 -Email: mirzaabbasuddin2@gmail.com

 <br>
 - Feel free to explore my GitHub profile to see my projects and contributions in the field of Data Science.
 If you have any questions or want to discuss potential collaborations, please don't hesitate to reach out via email.
-I'm always open to connecting with fellow data enthusiasts and professionals.
+I'm always open to connect with fellow data enthusiasts and professionals.
 Let's turn data into actionable insights together! 🚀

 <!---
 mirzaaa101/mirzaaa101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.